The Parish Church of St. Lawrence stands in The Croft, and somewhat unusually is well away from the centre of the town.

 In 1940 there was an addition made to the list of sacred vessels; by the beneficence of Mrs. Giles, a chalice and paten made in handmade beaten silver was presented to the Church in memory of her husband, William Henry Giles.

-A bronze font ewer was given by Miss Low in memory of Frederick Low.
+Also in 1940 a bronze font ewer was given by Miss Low in memory of Frederick Low.

 In the north-east corner (of the north aisle) is a banner of the Madonna and Child, with applique figures inscribed in gold braid "St Lawrence, Hungerford" and "M. U.".
 It was designed by the Faith Craft Works, Ltd. of Leighton Buzzard.
 It is the property of the Mothers' Union (see Inventory 1940-90 p.59).